wp-plugins/pre-publish-reminders/readme.txt

 panel within WordPress.
 I decided to deliver with this little piece of code.

 Your reminders are input through the WordPress administration interface, and you can format them in a variety of ways.
-You can change the text color, background color, and make the text bold or italic.
+You can change the text color, background color, and make the text strong, emphasized, and underlined.

 When displaying the reminders, each reminder has a checkbox that you can check to mark that you've completed that item.
 The item will be dimmed when the checkbox is checked and undimmed when unchecked.
 Use this feature